Walking a Dog After Eating: What Every Owner Should Know

 4. Does walking help digestion?

-Light movement after sufficient rest may help, but not immediately after meals.
+Light movement after sufficient rest may support digestion, but walking immediately after meals can disrupt the process.

-6. Should I feed before or after a walk?
+6. Should I feed my dog before or after a walk?

 Leave a Reply